Publications and responsibilities

-Peer review / responsibility for reviewers
+Peer review/responsibility for reviewers

-- To agree to review only if they are confident they can return the review within reasonable timeframe as set by the Editorial office.
+- To agree to review only if they are confident they can return the review within a reasonable timeframe as set by the Editorial office.

 - Reviewers should immediately inform the Editors if any form of plagiarism is identified within submitted work including “text and data recycling” as well as “redundant or duplicate publication”.

-- By agreeing to review, reviewer is obliged to keep the confidentiality of the peer review and to refrain from taking advantage of the information contained in the submitted work.
+- By agreeing to review, the reviewer is obliged to keep the confidentiality of the peer review and to refrain from taking advantage of the information contained in the submitted work.

 - To avoid eventual conflict of interest the papers submitted by the members of the Editorial board are reviewed by the reviewers not included in the Editorial board.
 Reviewers from other geographical regions will be selected in such a case.